AndrewBanks10/create-react-project/README.md

 ```
 Some points need to be made about the above code.
 1. A partition definition is not required for the component.
 Therefore, a component can be summary only with no state of its own.
 That means the partition key would not exist for establishControllerConnections.
-2. In order to include all store keys from a partition then storeKeys must be an empty array.
-To exclude all store keys, do not include storeKeys in the entry.
+2. In order to include all store keys from a partition then storeKeys must be undefined.
+To exclude all store keys, set storeKeys=[].
-3. In order to include all controller functions from a partition then changerKeys must be an empty array.
-To exclude all controller functions, do not include changerKeys in the entry.
+3. In order to include all controller functions from a partition then changerKeys must be undefined.
+To exclude all controller functions, set changerKeys=[].

 ### How to Access UI Service Functions for Unit Testing
 The partitionStore object that is exported in the component index file contains all of the UI service functions.
 So, in your component test code you can do something like the below.